yhpf/Capstone-General_Assembly/README.md

 - Look at the predictions

+## Jupyter Notebook 10 - good_model
+Status: first version done

+This notebook include:
+- Do the same as in notebook 9
+- Performe a train/test-split
+- CountVectorizer
+- Models (LinReg, LassoR, RFR)
+- TF-IDF
+- Models (LinReg, LassoR, RFR)
+- Evaluate<BR />

-## Jupyter Notebook 10 - better_model
+## Jupyter Notebook 11 - better_model
 Status: in progress

 This notebook include:
 - Do the same as in notebook 9
-- Performe a train/test-split
-- Befor modeling use CountVectorizer
-- ...
-- ...
-- Do some more EDA
-- Define what is happy, neutral and sad
-- Model+tune

 - ...<BR />